 Metadata Update Frequency: Compare to Your Category!

 We are proud to announce that there is a new addition to AppTweak’s Timeline feature!
 The Update Frequency Benchmark will help you understand how often the top apps in your category update their metadata.
-Furthermore, you can now easily compare your app’s update frequency with your competitors’.
+Furthermore, you can now easily compare your app’s update frequency to your competitors.

 AppTweak allows you to take your metadata update strategy to a whole new level!